-Almost 25% of Wisconsin’s energy consumption is used for transportation.
+Twenty-nine percent of Wisconsin’s greenhouse gas emissions come from transportation.
+Forty-three percent of Wisconsin’s energy expenditures come from transportation.
 This represents a huge opportunity to electrify transportation so we can power Wisconsin cars with renewable energy instead of fossil fuels.
 Electric vehicles allow Wisconsin drivers to drive on renewable energy!

 Benefits of Electric Vehicles